Morocco Wedding Venues & Planning Guide

-Say "I do" in the magical kingdom of Morocco, where ancient palaces meet desert sunsets and every moment feels like a fairytale
+Say "I do" in the considered kingdom of Morocco, where ancient palaces meet desert sunsets and every moment feels like a fairytale

 Planning a destination wedding in Morocco requires booking 12-18 months in advance for luxury venues like La Mamounia or Royal Mansour, while unique desert locations such as Scarabeo Camp typically need 8-12 months lead time.
 The ideal wedding months are March through May and September through November when temperatures are comfortable, avoiding the intense summer heat.
 Budget expectations range from $15,000-40,000 for intimate celebrations to $50,000-150,000+ for elaborate affairs at premium riads and desert camps, depending on guest count and level of luxury desired.